-Valium (or Diazapam) is used used for treatment of anxiety, seizures, muscle spasms, and can also be used to treat a patient who is experiencing alcohol withdrawals.
-A person who abuses Valium will likely build up a tolerance to the drug, and can become dependent on it.
+Valium (or Diazepam) is used for the treatment of anxiety, seizures, muscle spasms, and can also be used to treat a patient who is experiencing alcohol withdrawals.
+A person who abuses Valium will likely build up a tolerance to the drug and can become dependent on it.
 A person who is dependent on the drug Valium can experience terrible withdrawal symptoms when the drug is no longer available.
 Withdrawals can consist of worsening conditions and lead to panic attacks, insomnia, and aggressiveness.

 Risks Of Taking Ambien (Zolpidem)